Sigrid on-premise integration

 The Docker containers that form Sigrid on-premise are distributed via DockerHub.
 You will receive an account that allows you to access the container registry.

 As explained above, Sigrid consists of several Docker containers.
-The container sigrid-multi-analysis-import
+The container sigrid-multi-analyzer

 Updating Sigrid on-premise to a new version